If you don’t prioritize your life someone else willGreg mckeown

 What is essentialism?

 It is focusing on the things that really matter.
-It is doing the right things, doing the essential things and accomplishing better results with less.
+It is doing the right things, doing the essential things, and accomplishing better results with less.

 Let’s understand better with a question.
 Ask yourself What is essential?
 What matters to you?
 What are your priorities in life?

 Decide what matters to you.
-Make a list of the absolute important things.
+Make a list of the absolutely important things.
 And don’t get into the trap of a common mindset where everything is equally important.
 Essentialism is not doing it all.
 It’s getting the right things done.